 Sensitive and highly emotional people often struggle with people-pleasing.
 This codependent pattern causes difficulties and problems in all relationships.
 You break codependency by choosing to be first with yourself.

 Because that unworthy root is deep down inside you.
 And it has been there for a long time.

 The more I study self-help, personal development, and self-Love the more I learn that this is a process.

 This is comforting to know and embrace

 After realizing that some of the worst relationship pain I’ve had was/is caused by my own codependent patterns, I can let go of bitterness and resentment against others.
-It’s in taking responsibility for yourself, your patterns, and your lack of self-love where real healing takes place.
+It’s in taking responsibility for yourself, your patterns, and your lack of self-love that real healing takes place.

 In the pit of despair and the hell of heartbreak, when you feel completely unworthy and are full of rejection, self-pity kicks into high gear.

 It’s a matter of growing in self-awareness and being mindful of your own individual tendencies.

 You watched other people behave in ways that were unhealthy, dysfunctional, and even toxic.

-How codependency began during your early years
+People-pleasing & codependency began early

 You’re a human sponge.
-So whatever you learn you absorb into your mind and subconsciously believe that to be true.
+So whatever you learned you absorb into your mind and subconsciously believed that to be true.

-This is why so much of our adult lives in the realm of personal growth and healing are to undo the patterns of our childhood and reshape our energy to flow in the frequency of health, wholeness, and Love.
+This is why so much of our adult lives (in the realm of personal growth and healing) are to undo the patterns of our childhood.
+And reshape our energy to flow in the frequency of health, wholeness, and Love.

 You’ll go way out of your way to try to make them feel good, or not experience discomfort.

 As I’ve grown in overcoming life-long codependent tendencies, I’m still seeing places in my life where these patterns pop up.

 These specific people are those who are in my closest physical proximity, and also those I have the closest relationship with.

 I can find myself wanting to make sure that they’re ok, even getting to where I ask that question “Are you ok?” repeatedly.

 It annoys me to be in this place where I’m overly concerned that someone else is feeling well, which they usually are.

 But overthinking and codependent tendencies can limit my ability to see correctly and get out of my own head.

-While I was modeled these patterns and adopted them into the way that I operate unconsciously, it’s my responsibility to change them.
-And no one else’s.
+While I was modeled these patterns and adopted them into the way that I operate unconsciously, it’s still my responsibility to change them.

 There’s no one to judge.
 There’s no one to be upset with.

 Not even myself.
 It’s responsibility and grace, not blame, judgment, or resentment.